RyanOakes/weather-report/README.md

 ##Skills Practiced

-Understand the purpose and structure of Web APIs.\n Understand JSON structure.\n
+1. Understand the purpose and structure of Web APIs.
+2. Understand JSON structure.
-Be able to access an API using a token.\n
+3. Be able to access an API using a token.
-Be able to make HTTP requests via requests.\n
+4. Be able to make HTTP requests via requests.
-Be able to pull and merge information from multiple API endpoints.\n
+5. Be able to pull and merge information from multiple API endpoints.

 ## Guide